- Contacting us about data protection

 We will never sell your data but sometimes it is necessary to share your data with our service providers and data processors.
 Data is only ever shared where we have a justification and when the law allows us to do so.

-We share data with:
+Who we share data with:

 - The Register of Members’ Financial Interest